VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Masteries.md

 _Prerequisite: Ammunition Property, Finesse Property, or Light Property_

 If you hit a creature with this weapon and deal damage to the creature, you have Advantage on your next attack roll against that reature before the end of your next turn.

-## Yoink [New]

-_Prerequisite: Reach Property_

-When you make an attack, you can choose to forego the damage of the attack to instead make a Disarm check against the target.